Learnable Graph Convolutional Attention Networks: Experiments

 \msg{Intro paragraph} We study now the performance of the proposed models in a comprehensive set of real-world experiments, in order to gain further insights of the settings in which they excel.
 Specifically, we found \ours and \ours* to outperform their baselines as the average node degree increases.
 For a detailed description of the datasets and additional results, refer to \cref{app:dataset,app:extra-results-node,app:extra-results-baselines}.

 \msg{Dataset and setup.
 Emphasize freezing all layers}

-\paragraph{Models.} We consider as baselines a simple GCN layer~\citep{kipf2016semi} where all neighbors are uniformly weighted, as well as the original GAT layer~\citep{velivckovic2017graph} and its recent extension, GATv2~\citep{brody2021attentive}.
-See \cref{sec:preliminaries} for an introduction.
+\paragraph{Models.} We consider as baselines a simple GCN layer~\citep{kipf2016semi}, the original GAT layer~\citep{velivckovic2017graph} and its recent extension, GATv2~\citep{brody2021attentive}.
 Based on the two attention models, we consider their \ours and \ours* extensions.
-To ensure fair comparisons, all layers use the same number of parameters and share the same implementation, appropriately setting $\lambda_1$ and $\lambda_2$ (see \cref{eq:ours-score-lmbda}) for each model.
+To ensure fair comparisons, all layers use the same number of parameters and implementation.

 \paragraph{Datasets.} We consider six node classification datasets.
 The \spname{Facebook}\-/\spname{GitHub}\-/\spname{TwitchEN} datasets involve social-network graphs~\citep{rozemberczki2021multi}, whose nodes represent verified pages/developers/streamers; and where the task is to predict the topic/expertise/explicit-language-use of the node.
 The \spname{Coauthor Physics} dataset~\citep{shchur2018pitfalls} represents a co-authorship network whose nodes represent authors, and the task is to infer their main research field.
 The \spname{Amazon} datasets represent two product-similarity graphs~\citep{shchur2018pitfalls}, where each node is a product, and the task is to infer its category.